yonathanF/terminal-todo/README.md

-# terminal-todo
+# Term-Todoist: A Terminal Client for Todoist

-A terminal based todo manager
+A simple terminal client for Todoist written in pure python